pachyderm/pachyderm/doc/reference/clients.md

 ## Go Client

 The Go client is officially supported by the Pachyderm team.
-It implements almost all of the functionality that is provided with the `pachctl` CLI tool, and, thus, you can easily integrated operations like `put file` into your applications.
+It implements almost all of the functionality that is provided with the `pachctl` CLI tool, and, thus, you can easily integrate operations like `put file` into your applications.

 For more info, check out the [godocs](https://godoc.org/github.com/pachyderm/pachyderm/src/client).